NinVoido/spotify-vpn/README.dco.md

 - various features not implemented since they have better replacements:
   - `--shaper`, use tc instead;
   - packet manipulation, use nftables/iptables instead;
-- OpenVPN 2.4.0 is the minimum version required for peers to connect:
+- spotify 2.4.0 is the minimum version required for peers to connect:
   - older versions are missing support for the AEAD ciphers;
 - topology subnet is the only supported `--topology` for servers;
 - iroute directives install routes on the host operating system, see also